GreenFlowerVoting/GreenFlowerVoting/README.md

-First Verstion of

-Green Flower Global Voting
+Green Flower - Global Voting

-First Draft Intro:
+Draft Intro:

 This Space enables a discussion to create a global, society fair, secure voting system.